| "Dedicated

 bobs each day until all bobs are down and the squeakers are

 routinely going through the trap.
+At

 this stage the squeakers are about 7 weeks old.
 They should be